 Section 8.
-Right of a Surviving Spouse
+Right of Surviving Spouse, Heir, Beneficiary, or Creditor

-- (a) With respect to rights under this [act], the surviving spouse of the decedent may assert a claim for relief under the following rules: - (1) If a personal representative of the decedent is appointed, a surviving spouse must send a demand in a record to the personal representative of the decedent not later than [six months] after the appointment of the personal representative, and, in the absence of such a

-- demand, the personal representative may distribute the assets of the decedent's estate without - 2 personal liability for a spouse's claim under this [act]. - 3 (2) If no personal representative is appointed or if the surviving spouse fails to - 4 make a timely demand, a surviving spouse must commence an action against the heirs, devisees, - 5 or nonprobate transferees of the decedent not later than [three years] after the death of the - 6 decedent. - 7 (3) In an action to perfect title to property or to assert a right to a nonprobate - 8 asset, a surviving spouse must commence an action against the heirs, devisees, or nonprobate - 9 transferees of the decedent not later than [three years] after the death of the decedent. - 10 (b) With respect to property to which this [act] applies, the personal representative of the - decedent may commence an action to perfect title to property or to assert a right to a nonprobate - asset not later than [three years] after the death of the decedent. - 13 Legislative Note: A state should insert in subsections (a)(1) the relevant time for asserting a - claim in a probate proceeding and in subsections (a)(2) and (3) and (b) the relevant time for - asserting a claim to a nonprobate asset or for probating a will or challenging a revocable trust.
+- (a) With respect to property to which this [act] applies, the surviving spouse of the decedent may assert a claim for relief under the following rules: - (1) In a probate proceeding, a surviving spouse must send a demand in a record to the personal representative of the decedent not later than [six months] after the appointment of the personal representative, and, in the absence of such a claim, the personal representative is not liable for failing to apply this [act]. - (2) In the absence of a probate proceeding, a surviving spouse must commence an action against the heirs, devisees, or nonprobate transferees of the decedent not later than [three years] after the death of the decedent. - (3) In an action to perfect title to property or to assert a right to a nonprobate asset, a surviving spouse must commence an action against the heirs, devisees, or nonprobate transferees of the decedent not later than [three years] after the death of the decedent. - (b) With respect to property to which this [act] applies, an heir, devisee, or nonprobate transferee of the decedent may assert a claim for relief under the following rules: - (1) In a probate proceeding, an heir, devisee, or nonprobate transferee of the decedent must send a demand in a record to the personal representative of the decedent not later than [six months] after appointment of the personal representative.